mmu-webdesign/Level4-web-term-1/HTML/html02/03-head.md

 - Writing a good meta description and title can be an art in itself.
 It is part of the skill set for good SEO (Search Engine Optimisation).
 - *Currently* Google's recommended `meta description` length is from 120 to 158 characters.
 - *Currently* Google's recommended `title` length is around 50 characters.
-- **Both of the above change regularly and Goolge don't like talking about it**.
+- **Both of the above change regularly and Google don't like talking about it**.
 - See below for deeper and advanced learning in this area.